sixiann/kpop-chrome-extension/README.md

 ## Overview

-✨ The Kpop Photocards Chrome Extension displays a random Kpop photocard and an inspirational quote each time you open a new tab, featuring a pixel art theme with pastel colors and animations.) 💅
+✨ The Kpop Photocards Chrome Extension displays a random Kpop photocard and an inspirational quote each time you open a new tab, featuring a pixel art theme with pastel colors and animations. 💅
+Find it on the Chrome web store [here](https://chromewebstore.google.com/detail/kpop-photocards/agpglppaijnmkfmebnadcfopepajllok).

 ![Jisoo Screenshot](screenshots/jisoo.png)
 ![Straykids Screenshot](screenshots/straykids.png)